 I wore my device and exercised for more minutes than what displays in the Paceline app.
 What gives?

-Though you may have worked out for many minutes in duration, the length of your workout does not necessarily equal Apple Watch exercise/Fitbit active/Garmin intensity/Paceline minutes (because, during a workout, there could be times you’re stretching, drinking water, etc. that do not contribute to a higher heart rate or workout intensity).
+Though you may have worked out for many minutes in duration, the length of your workout does not necessarily equal Apple Watch exercise/Fitbit active zone /Garmin intensity/Paceline minutes (because, during a workout, there could be times you’re stretching, drinking water, etc. that do not contribute to a higher heart rate or workout intensity).

-This is because your device measures Paceline minutes in a different manner that is based upon your heart rate:
+This is because your device measures Paceline minutes in a different manner that is based on your heart rate:

 - For Apple Watch users, this metric is Exercise Minutes, which is “every full minute of movement that equals or exceeds the intensity of a brisk walk.”

 - For Garmin users, this metric is 'Intensity Minutes', which is the "cumulative duration of activities of moderate or vigorous intensity, lasting at least 600 seconds (10 minutes) at a time."

 - Moderate intensity is defined as an activity with a MET value range of 3-6.
 Vigorous-intensity is defined as an activity with a MET value > 6

 - Tap here for more details around Garmin + Paceline